Petit-Clamart attack: Attack

 Of the 187 rounds fired by the squad, 14 hits were observed on the presidential vehicle, including one in the front passenger backrest where de Boissieu was sitting, and several at the level of the faces of the de Gaulles.
 At the scene of the attack, several stores were riddled with bullet holes.
 Realizing that his colleagues had missed their target, Gérard Buisines tried to ram the presidential car with the Estafette, while Alain de La Tocnaye, hanging out the door, tried to shoot at de Gaulle with a machine-gun.
-According to author Frederick Forsyth, who later wrote about the attempt in his 1971 novel The Day of the Jackal, Bastien-Thiry had made the mistake of consulting the 1961 calendar, when on 22 August, the dusk fell at 8:35 pm; whilst on the same day in 1962, the dusk instead fell at 8:10 pm, thus they had missed the signal.

 Upon arrival at Villacoublay Air Base, the general remarked to the greeting party: "Cette fois c’était tangent" ("This time it was close").
 To the surprise of the police in attendance, Yvonne de Gaulle said "J'espère que les poulets n'ont rien eu" ("I hope nothing happened to the chickens"), referring to some frozen poultry she had placed in the baggage compartment of the car.
 In response de Gaulle whispered to her, as she sat next to him on the flight, "Vous êtes brave Yvonne" ("You are brave, Yvonne").

 During the attack a Panhard automobile, in which a couple and their three children were driving by on the opposite side of the road, came under fire from the shooters.
 The driver suffered minor injuries.

 Investigation

 Manhunt

 An extensive manhunt for the perpetrators of the attack was launched on the evening of 22 August.
 The investigation initially focused on the yellow Estafette, with several witnesses saying that one of its three occupants was limping.
-The police thought they recognized Watin, a member of the OAS known as "the Gimp", but did not succeed in apprehending him.
+The police thought they recognized Watin, a member of the OAS known as la Boîteuse ("the Limper"), but did not succeed in apprehending him.
 Two men were arrested by chance at a Tain-l'Hermitage road checkpoint.
 One was a deserter who bragged, "I’m from the OAS."
 Transferred to the Regional Judicial Police Service in Lyon, he admitted to Commissioner Geneston that he was part of the assassination squad.
 Transferred to Paris, he continued his confession, giving Commissioner Bouvier all the names or nicknames of the conspirators that he knew.

 After two weeks, around 15 suspects, some developing a new operation targeting de Gaulle, were arrested by Divisional Commissioner Bouvier's men.
 The last arrest was that of Bastien-Thiry as he left his home in Bourg-la-Reine on 15 September.
 Another suspect, OAS commander and retired French Army major Henri Niaux, hanged himself in prison the same day.